SpicySyntax/sub-track/README.md

 # Sub-Track

-Helps users track substance use over time, with the goal of harm reduction and mental benefits.
+Helps users track substance use over time, with the goal of harm reduction and mental health benefits.
 All data is stored in your browser and is never saved off anywhere else.

 ## Usage